sahilrajput03/devopswithkubernetes/learn-sops/README.md

 # Learn about sops

-Suepr amazing demonstration - (video link is also on the top of readme file of mozilla sops github repository): [Click here](https://youtu.be/V2PRhxphH2w).
+Suepr amazing demonstration - (video link is also on the top of readme file of mozilla sops github repository): [CLICK HERE](https://youtu.be/V2PRhxphH2w).
+Basically in the end he shows the most powerful way of encrypting data with mutiple public keys which are from aws, gcp_kms, azure_kms and our local gpg key.
+So this way say if you loose access to any of those accounts you would still have access to your encrypted keys using one of other ways.
+In fact you can safely put the private key of your gpg key in a penrive and keep it safe so anytime later if you loose cloud provider's account or something messes up you can straight up use your gpg_private_key to decrypt all the secrets while deploying again in a new cloud provider.

 ## base64 encoding
 My pixabay api (https://pixabay.com/api/docs/) key in `devopswithkubernetes/secrets` file and keepass safe.